Totton College

-Totton College is a further education college located in Totton, Hampshire, providing courses for mainly 16- to 19-year-olds as well as adult education courses.
+Totton College is a further education college located in Totton, Hampshire, providing vocational courses and apprenticeships mainly 16- to 19-year-olds.
 These include BTECs, NVQs, GCSEs and Access courses.
 Courses are also available to students aged 14 and above who would benefit from additional hands-on experience and training in addition to their mainstream learning.
-A range of accredited professional and leisure courses are available to adults both in the daytime and evening.

-Opening in 1955 as Totton Grammar School, it became a sixth form college in 1969 and continued to expand their campus from the late 1980s onwards.
+Opening in 1955 as Totton Grammar School, it became a sixth-form college in 1969 and continued to expand its campus from the late 1980s onwards.
 Its main campus is off Water Lane in Totton, but it also has three other campuses in the Totton area and one other campus in the nearby Waterside area.
 The college previously offered a range of A-level courses but these were stopped from September 2015.
 The college merged with social justice charity, Nacro, in December 2015.

 History

 Totton Grammar School

 Totton Grammar School opened as a secondary school in the spring term of 1955 and was run by the Hampshire County Council.
 The school actually started with a first year intake in September, but, as the building was not yet ready, all the students had to be bussed to Eastleigh County High School, as nearer schools were operated by Southampton and not Hampshire CC.
 All 45 were taught as a single class, mainly by a Miss Stevens.
 This was split into 2 classes on the opening of the school building, when Mr Stevens (no relation) became Head.

 As with many other Grammar Schools, entry to the first year, or first form, was conditional on passing the national 11-Plus examination, normally at the age of 11 or 12.
 With a nationally fixed school-leaving age of 16, pupils generally went on to complete their O-level examinations in the fifth form.
 After that, the more academically-inclined pupils from any secondary school in the area could apply to stay on for a further two years, in what were known as the lower-sixth and upper-sixth forms, to sit A-levels.

 In reference to the public school system, the first five forms were split into four houses, made up of one class per year, named Ash, Beech, Holly and Oak.
 Each one was given a colour (red, yellow, blue or green respectively) and was used as the competitive focus of sports days, quizzes, competitions, theatrical and musical events.